pportella23/pportella23/README.md

 I'm a Undergraduate Software Engineer Student at PUCRS University working as Data Scientist and Tech Lead at Zhero.

-The technologies I use most in my work are PowerBI, Python and Front-end Web Development (with React, Node.js, HTML, CSS and Docker)
+The technologies I use most in my work are PowerBI, Python and Front-end Web Development (with React, Node.js and Docker)

 Currently learning about Machine Learning algorithms and Deep Learning models